 The truth: Out-of-pocket maximums typically apply

-The Affordable Care Act (ACA) requires most health insurance plans to include an annual out-of-pocket maximum for covered services.
+The Affordable Care Act (ACA) requires most health insurance plans to include an annual out-of-pocket maximum for covered services, which may not be included in an insurance company advertisement.

 This means that there is a limit on how much you’ll pay each year before your plan starts covering 100% of your expenses.